trustification/trustify/README.md

 A package exists or it does not.
 Represented by a pURL.
 No source-tracking required.

+Rework to Package.
+VersionedPackage.
+QualifiedVersionedPackage. and VersionRangePackage for vulnerable references.
+Plus appropriate junction tables.

 ### CVE

 A CVE exists or it does not.
 Represented by an identifier.
 No source-tracking required.